urinieto/MotivesExtractor/README.md

 This script extracts the most repeated harmonic patterns from an audio file sampled at 11025Hz.
 It is based on the following paper:

-Nieto, O., Farbood, M., Identifying Polyphonic Harmonic Patterns From Audio Recordings Using Music Segmentation Techniques.
+Nieto, O., Farbood, M., Identifying Polyphonic Patterns From Audio Recordings Using Music Segmentation Techniques.
 Proc. of the 15th International wSociety for Music Information Retrieval Conference (ISMIR).
 Taipei, Taiwan, 2014.

 Examples